Part 08. Magic Wand

 Then the main event: At 4 pm the day before, I ingested my first bottle of magnesium citrate.
 This tart, soul-less beverage was unpleasant, but not the liquefied sewage I’d expected.
 It tasted like overly fermented lemonade.

 Prepared for the worst, I chugged it, downing the whole bottle before its taste had a chance to register with my buds and brain.
 Two hours later, I was instructed to chug Bottle Number Two.
 Within ninety minutes, I was in residence on the toilet.
 I imagined I would be up all night and encouraged Nicole to sleep in the guest room.
-She took her pillows and left without further encouragement.
+She took her pillows and left without further negotiation.

 I didn’t get up any more than usual.
 By morning, when I had to drink the third bottle, I was used to the stuff.
 I wouldn’t order it off the menu at Shakey’s Pizza, but it wasn’t bad.
 My friends who’d told me the stuff tasted terrible were gutless weenies.